 Unfortunately for eggnog traditionalists and lactose intolerant dairy-free consumers who are not vegan, the market currently lacks “just” dairy-free eggnogs and holiday beverages.
 I haven’t found any as of yet, anyway.
 In other words, all of the dairy-free “eggnogs” are also egg-free and vegan.
 This doesn’t make them any less delicious, but it does put the following vegan eggnogs an extra degree of separation away from the traditional recipe.

-Availability: Some of these dairy-free eggnogs and holiday beverages are available now, while some won’t be in stores until November.
-But we have confirmed their availability this year.
-Keep your eyes out, and enjoy them while you can.
+Availability: Some of these dairy-free eggnogs and holiday beverages launch in September, some in October, and the rest are available by November.
+They’re all typically sold through the New Year, but it’s usually a “while supplies last” kind of deal.
+Enjoy them while you can.
 Some will disappear before Christmas, but others can be found into January.
 You can stock up on the shelf-stable varieties to continue enjoying them all winter.

 Allergen Notes: At the time of our review, all items listed below were dairy-free by ingredients.
 But ingredients are subject to change at any time, and all products are at some degree of risk for allergen cross contamination, whether they have a “may contain” statement or not.
 Always read the label before consuming any food, and make sure you are familiar with this may contain information.
 If you are concerned about potential cross contamination of an allergen, always contact the company to discuss their ingredient sourcing and allergen protocols before purchasing.
 Only you can decide what is safe for your needs.